James Ivory: Early years and education

+Career

 1959–1978: Beginnings and early films

 Ivory met producer Ismail Merchant at a screening of Ivory's documentary The Sword and the Flute in New York City in 1959.
 In May 1961, Merchant and Ivory formed the film production company Merchant Ivory Productions.
 Merchant and Ivory became long-term life partners.
 Their professional and romantic relationship commenced in 1961 and continued until Merchant's death in 2005.

 Ivory's professional partnership with Merchant has a place in the Guinness Book of World Records for the longest partnership in independent cinema history.
 Before Merchant's death in 2005, they produced 40 films, including a number of films that received Academy, BAFTA and Golden Globe awards.
 Ivory directed 17 theatrical films for Merchant Ivory, and novelist Ruth Prawer Jhabvala was the screenwriter for 22 of their productions in addition to another film produced by Merchant Ivory after Merchant's death.

 Ismail Merchant once commented: "It is a strange marriage we have at Merchant Ivory ...
 I am an Indian Muslim, Ruth is a German Jew, and Jim is a Protestant American.
 Someone once described us as a three-headed god.
 Maybe they should have called us a three-headed monster!"